Spinning economic growth and cultural preservation in Sarawak

 It also requires a willingness on the part of investors and philanthropists to challenge their current understanding of risk and return.
 In conventional finance, investors try to transmute risk into return.
 Practitioners of solidarity finance redefine risk and transmute it into impact and power.

-In this live fireside chat and audience Q&A, Impact Entrepreneur’s Laurie Lane-Zucker welcomes Deborah Frieze, founder and president of Boston Impact Initiative and a Professor of the Practice at Tufts University’s Department of Urban Environmental Policy and Planning, for a discussion of how to deploy integrated capital to build community wealth and power.
+In this program, Impact Entrepreneur’s Laurie Lane-Zucker welcomes Deborah Frieze, founder and president of Boston Impact Initiative and a Professor of the Practice at Tufts University’s Department of Urban Environmental Policy and Planning, for a discussion of how to deploy integrated capital to build community wealth and power.

 Deborah Frieze is a professor, author, entrepreneur and activist.
 She teaches impact investing at Tufts University’s Department of Urban and Environmental Policy and Planning.
 In 2013, she founded the Boston Impact Initiative, an impact investing fund working to close the racial wealth divide in Eastern Massachusetts.
 The fund takes an integrated capital approach, combining investing, lending and giving to build a resilient and inclusive local economy.
 Deborah is co-author (with Margaret Wheatley) of Walk Out Walk On, an award-winning book that profiles pioneering leaders who walked out of organizations failing to contribute to the common good—and walked on to build resilient communities.
 She is also founder of the Old Oak Dojo, an urban learning center in Boston, MA.